Tidal phenomena in the Galactic Center: The curious case of X7: Discussion

 \subsection{A star in an extensive mass-losing phase}

-We started with the hypothesis that X7 formed when a star in the past 200 years went through a phase of excessive mass loss such as a Luminous-Blue-Variable phase.
-The abundance of O-type and WR stars in the galactic center support this idea, since it is possible for a O-type star to go through a LBV phase before becoming a WR star \citep[e.g.][]{2007_Crowther}.
-The WR stars in the GC have a mass loss rate of a few $10^{-5}~\msunyr$ \citep{Martins2007}.
+We started with the hypothesis that X7 formed when a star in the past 200 years went through a phase of excessive mass loss such as a LBV phase.
+The abundance of O-type and WR stars in the GC support this idea, since it is possible for a O-type star to go through a LBV phase before becoming a WR star \citep[e.g.,][]{2007_Crowther}.
+The WR stars in the GC have a mass-loss rate of a few times $10^{-5}~\msunyr$ \citep{Martins2007}.
 With this rate, it would take approximately 15 years to lose an amount of mass comparable to the mass of X7.
 However, the best candidate to be the origin of X7, S33/S0-30, is a B-type star whose mass-loss rates are not as high \citep[$\lesssim$10$^{-8}~\msunyr$;][]{Martins_2008}.
-Even if the mass-loss rates were to go an order or two higher, the timescale needed is very long to generate a single coherent structure comparable to X7.
-Moreover, such a mass-loss will occur in a spherically-symmetric manner, whereas our model favors an ellipsoidal ejecta.
-Based on this, it is very unlikely for X7 to have originated in this way.
+Even if the mass-loss rates were to go an order or two higher, the timescale needed would be too long to generate a single coherent structure comparable to X7.
+Moreover, such a mass loss will occur in a spherically symmetric manner, whereas our model favors an ellipsoidal ejecta.
+Based on this, it is very unlikely that X7 originated in this way.

-\subsection{Ejecta from a stellar merger: are X7 and G3 dynamically linked?}
+\subsection{Ejecta from a stellar merger: Are X7 and G3 dynamically linked?}